movestore/Template_R_Function_App/developer_README.md

 # MoveApps R Software Development Kit (SDK)

-***NOTE*: this SDK only supports code written for input data of class `move2` and not `moveStack`, as all input data of class `moveStack` will be converted to class `move2`.
+***NOTE*: this SDK supports code written for input data of class `move2` and not `moveStack`, as all input data of class `moveStack` will be converted to class `move2`.
 For all other input/output types, this SDK works as usual.
 Please contact us under support@moveapps.org if you have any questions.**

 This documentation provides a short introduction to the [MoveApps](https://www.moveapps.org) **R SDK**.

 As a first step, and before your read this, you should have used this GitHub template to create a copy of it in your personal space and named the repository as your App will be named in MoveApps.

-The[MoveApps User Manual](https://docs.moveapps.org/#/create_app) provides a step-by-step explanation of how to create an App.
+The [MoveApps User Manual](https://docs.moveapps.org/#/create_app) provides a step-by-step explanation of how to create an App.

 # Overview